EricKMY/posd2020f_TA/README.md

 ```
 * `Compare`: Is a template parameter, should be able to accept `lambda`, `function`, and `object`.
 * `standardSort()`: Implement function by using std::sort.
 * `quickSort()`: Implement a quicksort function WITHOUT using any sorting function from c/c++ library, you should write the sorting algorithm by youself.
-Also use `iterator` of vector to access elements.

 3. Implement the following public function in `sort.h`.